 Understanding which decision-makers are the most important to have on board is critical to a successful corporate anniversary campaign.
 Knowing at what stage to align your company’s leadership can be the difference between hitting or missing an anniversary.
 In our experience, all anniversaries go to the C-suite for blessing, and in many cases may have started from discussions among the most senior executives in the organization.

 If you have a committee organizing your corporate anniversary, it’s also important to understand what each representative stands to gain from the successful celebration of this upcoming milestone.
 For example, HR or Operations or Procurement or Marketing may all have distinct goals and personal beliefs that need to be aligned to ensure the program delivers effectively.
-Sometimes, getting a clear line of sight on what you’re trying to achieve, who you’re trying to reach, what message they need to hear, and other considerations is challenging.
+Sometimes, getting a clear line of sight on what you’re trying to achieve, who you’re trying to reach, what message they need to hear, and other considerations are challenging.
 That’s why we invented a process called Clear Line of Sight,® which we use with our clients to ensure just that—clear alignment on what you want and where you’re going.

 Create a moment of great optimism

 Understand that an anniversary is one of the rare events in an organization’s life that is purely positive.
-It should inspire pride and extraordinary participation from every leader, employee and partner.
+It should inspire pride and extraordinary participation from every leader, employee, and partner.

 Leverage what you are already doing

 Avoid the temptation to execute too many tactics and activities.
 What you choose to do should be deeply engineered into the common pattern of your business.
-If you have regular communications to customers, it’s possible to “anniversarize” them so they reinforce what you’re doing while continuing business as usual.
-If you regularly stage an employee event, by all means keep it on the calendar, but think about how you can make your anniversary year’s edition different, special, memorable.
+If you have regular communications with customers, it’s possible to “anniversarize” them so they reinforce what you’re doing while continuing business as usual.
+If you regularly stage an employee event, by all means, keep it on the calendar, but think about how you can make your anniversary year’s edition different, special, and memorable.
 By all means, try something new in your planning, but sticking to what you know is also important.

 Plan with deep strategic intent